Configuration

 operationsSorter: (a, b) => {

-const methodComparison = methodOrder.indexOf(a.httpVerb) - methodOrder.indexOf(b.httpVerb)
+const methodComparison = methodOrder.indexOf(a.method) - methodOrder.indexOf(b.method)

 if (methodComparison !== 0) {